zddelacalzada/cs155_ps2/README.md

 # CS 155 Problem Set 2 Lexical Analyzer Using Flex
 **Submitted by Zairra Dela Calzada (Student Number: 2019-05203)**

 To run:
 1. Go to directory containing ps2.l and EASY test files
 2. Run "flex ps2.l"
 3. Run "gcc lex.yy.c -o ps2"
 4. Run "./ps2 (name of EASY test file you want to test)"

-For convenience, I have also uploaded the 5 EASY test files provided in UVLE.
+For convenience, I have also uploaded the 5 EASY test files provided in UVLE as well as the compiled version and executable file of my code (with list_invert.easy as test file).

 **Token classes:**
 - RESERVED_WORD